 If hazardous materials are found we will notify the homeowner and provide information on what the homeowner can do to resolve the situation.
 If needed we will contact supports for the homeowner.

-2. Water and electrical usage reduction measures
+2. Water usage reduction measures

 3. Combustion safety, carbon monoxide, and efficiency testing